 The US-UK Summer Fulbright provides fully funded 3-4 week summer programs to explore the culture, heritage, and history of the UK while experiencing higher education at a UK university.
 For freshmen and sophomores only.
-Late January/Early February deadline, with a campus deadline of mid-December.
+Late January/early February deadlines, with a campus deadline of mid-December.

 Gates Cambridge Scholarships

 In selecting Gates Cambridge Scholars, the trust seeks students of exceptional academic achievement and scholarly promise for whom further study at Cambridge would be particularly appropriate.
 Students provide evidence of their ability to make a significant contribution to their discipline, either by research, teaching or by using their learning creatively in their chosen profession.
-The scholarship will cover the costs of studying for a graduate degree at Cambridge.
-Applications are due in the fall, but students must secure admission to Cambridge before applying.
-Applications are due in October with an earlier campus deadline.
+Applications are due in the fall (early October), but students must secure admission to Cambridge before applying.
+Does not require University endorsement but applicants are strongly encouraged to consult with ONS.

 The Gilman International Scholarship Program provides up to $5,000 for undergraduate students who are receiving federal Pell Grant funding to participate in study abroad programs worldwide.
 Award recipients are chosen by a competitive selection process and must use the award to defray eligible study abroad costs.
 Deadline for a spring award: early October; for a fall award: early April; for summer: early March.